Revenge of the Nerds II: Nerds in Paradise

-Revenge of the Nerds II: Nerds in Paradise is a 1987 American comedy film, a sequel to Revenge of the Nerds and the second installment in the Revenge of the Nerds series.
-Its cast featured most of the main actors from its predecessor, including Robert Carradine, Anthony Edwards (albeit in a smaller role), Curtis Armstrong, Larry B. Scott, Timothy Busfield, Donald Gibb, and Andrew Cassese.
+Revenge of the Nerds II: Nerds in Paradise is a 1987 American comedy film, a sequel to Revenge of the Nerds (1984), and the second installment in the Revenge of the Nerds series.
+Its cast features most of the main actors from its predecessor, including Robert Carradine, Anthony Edwards (in a smaller role), Curtis Armstrong, Larry B. Scott, Timothy Busfield, Donald Gibb, and Andrew Cassese.
 This film also provided an early starring role for Courtney Thorne-Smith.
 Other cast members include Bradley Whitford, Ed Lauter, and Barry Sobel.

 One of the movie trailers parodies the trailer of Poltergeist II: The Other Side.
 In the Nerds version, Robert Carradine's character, Lewis, turns and says "We're back!" and laughs.
 38 Special provided the title track "Back to Paradise".